guillermodlpa/kikiricoin/README.md

 # KikiriCoin

-Kikiricoin is an ERC20 token developed to learn smart contract development and for fun.
+KikiriCoin is an ERC20 token developed to learn smart contract development and for fun.

+KikiriCoin and its faucet for distribution are deployed on Polygon.
+They can be interacted with on the following addresses:

+- Mumbai
+  - KikiriCoin:
+  - KikiriFaucet:
+- Mainnet
+  - KikiriCoin:
+  - KikiriFaucet:

 ## Commands